lesichkovm/laravel-advanced-route/README.md

 ## Alternatives ##

 Is Laravel too bloated and slow, yes tell me about it?
-You want to go doen the pure PHP route?
+You want to go down the pure PHP route?
 Well, here are some notable packages, which will allow you to keep the niceties of the Larael routing:

 https://github.com/mrjgreen/phroute